Infercidium/OC-P5_PayMyBuddy/README.md

 5. `Login`
   * A rectangle gathering all of the information with the 'Pay My Buddy' logo centered at the top.
   * The login form email password, a Remember me box, the login button and a registration button at the bottom right.

+6. `billing`
+  * Displays a table containing all the invoices made on the application.
+  * Only a User logged in with the `Admin` role can have access to it.

 There are other Urls allowing various actions, all leading to one of its pages above.